 • maintenance fees, including HOA dues if applicable, deferred maintenance

 How can you budget for these upfront and ongoing expenses?
 One way is to take a look at the average amount each of these costs in the area where you plan to buy a home to get a sense of how home-related expenses may impact your finances in the larger picture.
+To get a better understanding of how much house you can afford check out our home affordability calculator.
 Don’t forget to factor in any estimated cost of repairs, as well as an emergency fund.

 Other costs to keep in mind might include renovation expenses.
 These repair or renovation expenses may be based on the condition of your home and/or the upgrades you are wanting.